Everything you need to know about the Met Office’s extreme heat warning

 Related video: The UK recorded its hottest day of the year so far over the weekend

-The Met Office has issued its first ever weather warning for extreme heat in the UK after a weekend which saw the hottest day of the year across all four nations.
+The Met Office has issued its latest weather warning for extreme heat in the UK after a weekend that brought scorching temperatures across all four nations.

-The new warning, which was launched in June, acknowledges the adverse impacts of high temperatures on people’s health and on infrastructure, such as the transport and energy sectors.
+The warning was issued for Sunday 17 July and covers most of England and much of Wales, with temperatures forecast to hit 35C in the south east.

-Amber and red warnings can now be issued to inform the public of the possibility of widespread disruption and adverse health effects from extreme heat.
+Amber and red warnings were first introduced in June 2021 to acknowledge the adverse impact of extreme conditions on people’s health and the possibility of widespread disruption being caused to certain industries, notably the transport and energy sectors.

-On Monday, the first such amber warning was sent out for the West Midlands, south-west England, and much of Wales.

-“We know that the impacts of climate change are resulting in an increase in the frequency and severity of extreme heat events,” Dr Will Lang, Head of Civil Contingencies at the Met Office, said in June.
+“We know that the impacts of climate change are resulting in an increase in the frequency and severity of extreme heat events,” Dr Will Lang, head of civil contingencies at the Met Office, said last summer.

 “The extreme heat warning joins our other warnings to ensure that no matter what the weather conditions, we at the Met Office have a method of communicating these impacts to the public in as efficient a way as possible.”